digitaldesigner/2weeks.ai/content/day-11.md

 ## 🎭 Activities & Experiences
 Reading is great, but hands-on learning can be another powerful way to solidify your understanding.
 AI can suggest practical activities, experiments, or real-world experiences to reinforce what you’re learning:

-> Are there any practical activites or experiments I can try that will help me understand this concept a little better?
+> Are there any practical activities or experiments I can try that will help me understand this concept a little better?

 Or even: